ACCESSIBILITY POLICY

 Persons with disabilities may use their own assistive devices as required when accessing goods or services provided by Via Cibo.

-In cases where the assistive device presents a safety concern or where accessibility might be an issue, other reasonable measures will be used to ensure the access of goods and services.
+In cases where the assistive device presents a safety concern or where accessibility might be an issue, other reasonable measures will be used to ensure access to goods and services.
 For example, open flames and oxygen tanks cannot be near one another.
-Therefore, the accommodation of a customer with an oxygen tank may involve ensuring the customer is in a location that would be considered safe for both the customer and business.
+Therefore, the accommodation of a customer with an oxygen tank may involve ensuring the customer is in a location that would be considered safe for both the customer and the business.

-C. GUIDE DOGS, SERVICE ANIMALS AND SERVICE DOGS
+C. GUIDE DOGS, SERVICE ANIMALS, AND SERVICE DOGS

 Food Service Areas: